-London College of Communication and Wimbledon College of Art have been chosen to take part in this phase of attendance monitoring due to their diversity in learning styles and courses.
+London College of Communication and Wimbledon College of Arts have been chosen to take part in this phase of attendance monitoring due to their diversity of learning styles and courses.
 These colleges give us a broad spectrum to test the system and its uses.

 Attendance monitoring and attendance registers will still be taken at all other colleges not using this system.

 All timetabled classes at London College of Communication and Wimbledon College of Arts will be monitored.
 This includes workshop and studio based classes.
 You should also tap in to the library at Wimbledon College of Arts.